quii/learn-go-with-tests/hello-world/readme.md

      - You can return whatever it's set to by just calling `return` rather than `return prefix`.
     - This will display in the Go Doc for your function so it can make the intent of your code clearer.
 - `default` in the switch case will be branched to if none of the other `case` statements match
 - The function name starts with a lowercase letter.
 In Go public functions start with a capital letter and private ones start with a lowercase.
-We dont want the internals of our algorithm to be exposes to the world so we made this function private.
+We don't want the internals of our algorithm to be exposes to the world so we made this function private.

 ## Wrapping up